Universally counting curves in Calabi--Yau threefolds: Generic transversality

 When $\dim_\CC X\geq 3$, this quantity is $<0$ unless $S=\varnothing$.

 Regularity is also defined for curves in fibers of a family $X\to B$, meaning the deformation problem includes variation in the base parameter.
-If $X'\to B'$ is a pullback of $X\to B$, then regularity in $X'\to B'$ implies regularity of the pushforward to $X\to B$. \end{definition}
+If $X'\to B'$ is a pullback of $X\to B$, then regularity in $X'\to B'$ implies regularity of the pushforward to $X\to B$ (and conversely when $B'\to B$ is a submersion). \end{definition}

-In contrast to curves and maps from curves, it is not so clear whether 1-cycles have a reasonable deformation theory.
-We will call a (possibly relative) 1-cycle $z=\sum_im_iC_i$ \emph{semi-regular} when the map $\bigsqcup_i\tilde C_i\to X$ is regular in the sense of Definition \ref{regulardef}.
-Semi-regularity evidently measures properties of the semi-chart from \S\ref{semichart}.
-In particular, if $z\in\cZ(X/B)$ is semi-regular, then the semi-chart through $z$ is a smooth subvariety of $\cZ(X/B)$ of dimension $\dim B+\sum_i\langle c_1(TX),C_i\rangle$.